Billboard Hot 100: Remixes

-A growing trend in the early first decade of the 21st century was to issue a song as a "remix" that was so drastically different in structure and lyrical content from its original version that it was essentially a whole new song.
-Under normal circumstances, airplay points from a song's album version, "radio" mix and/or dance music remix, etc. were all combined and factored into the song's performance on the Hot 100, as the structure, lyrics and melody remained intact.
+A growing trend early in the first decade of the 21st century was to issue a song as a "remix" that was so different in structure and lyrical content from its original version that it was essentially a whole new song.
+Under normal circumstances, airplay points from a song's album version, "radio" mix or dance music remix, etc. were all combined and factored into the song's performance on the Hot 100, as the structure, lyrics and melody remained intact.
 Criticisms began when songs were being completely re-recorded to the point that they no longer resembled the original recording.
 The first such example of this scenario is Jennifer Lopez's "I'm Real".
 Originally entering the Hot 100 in its album version, a "remix" was issued in the midst of its chart run that featured rapper Ja Rule.
-This new version proved to be far more popular than the album version and the track was propelled to number one.
+This new version proved to be more popular than the album version and the track was propelled to number one.

 To address this issue, Billboard now separates airplay points from a song's original version and its remix, if the remix is determined to be a "new song".
 Since administering this new chart rule, several songs have charted twice, normally credited as "Part 1" and "Part 2".
 The remix rule is still in place.